elugens/hello-javascript/docs/bonus-javascript-design-patterns/behavioral-design-patterns/visitor-pattern.md

   </summary>
   <div>
     <div>
-      <strong>Interview Response:</strong> The Visitor pattern belongs to the Behavioral design pattern category.
+      <strong>Interview Response:</strong> The Visitor pattern is part of the Behavioral design pattern set.
     </div>
   </div>
 </details>

 ---

-### When should you use the Visitor Pattern in JavaScript?
+### When should you utilize the JavaScript Visitor Pattern?

 <details>
   <summary>